zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ![](readme/jupiterwrap.png)

+4. The ratio I suggest is 1:10, that is, for every 1 WSOL / USDC you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 WSOL / USDC per trade, have 1 SOL in wallet.)
+5. Only keep the amount that you're okay loosing in the wallet.

 ## CONFIG
 1. Configure the script by updating `.env.example` file (**remove the .example from the file name when done, make sure its .env extension**).
 2. `PRIVATE_KEY` (your wallet private key)